openlookeng/hetu-core/hetu-docs/en/connector/hive.md

 ## Amazon S3 Configuration

-The Hive Connector can read and write tables that are stored in S3.
+The Hive connector can read and write tables that are stored in S3.
 This is accomplished by having a table or database location that uses an S3 prefix rather than an HDFS prefix.

 openLooKeng uses its own S3 filesystem for the URI prefixes `s3://`, `s3n://`and `s3a://`.